 While there are many types of platforms in use today, one of the most common for navigating and interacting with content on the internet is the screen reader.
-How do blind people surf the internet using a screen reader?
+How do people who are blind surf the internet using a screen reader?
 Well, I’m glad you asked! accessiBe's guide to screen readers can help you better understand this assistive technology and how it works

 What is a screen reader?